-your copies of TV CENTURY 21, it may be of interest to you to learn (if
+on to your copies of TV CENTURY 21, it may interest you to learn

 the '60s that serves as a nice little keepsake of the famous publication.
 It's